valorad/wcnexus-venture-posts/content/posts/Let's Install Rancher With Traefik Ingress From Scratch and Deploy a Micro-service.en.md

 Congratulations!
 Your micro-service is running on Rancher.
 This has not been an easy task, has it?

 In this article we have covered the very basics of creating a single-node Kubernetes cluster, installing Rancher on it, configuring Traefik ingress, and deploying our micro-service in the cluster.
-We used RKE to help us spin up Kubernetes, so we needed to make sure having installed a supported Docker version.
+We used RKE to help us quickly spin up Kubernetes, so we needed to make sure having installed a supported Docker version.
 We used Rancher to only manage the cluster that it is installed on.
 We installed MetalLB, the very important dependency for Traefik ingress to work correctly in our local environment.
 And lastly, we added access credentials to Rancher and deployed a private service from Github.

-## Notes and Easter eggs
+## Notes and Easter Eggs

 ### Troubleshoot